dougmassay/punctuationsmarten-sigil-plugin/README.md

     $ cd ./punctuationsmarten-sigil-plugin
     $ cd ..

-To create the plugin zip file, run the buildplugin.py script (root of the repository tree) with Python (2 or 3)
+To create the plugin zip file, run the buildplugin script (root of the repository tree) with Python (2 or 3)

-    $python buildplugin.py
+    $ ./buildplugin

 This will create the PunctuationSmarten_vX.X.X.zip file that can then be installed into Sigil's plugin manager.